jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 ```

 ### Program
-`Program` contains state, which in this example is `playbackLocation`, which keeps track of where the user has been watching the program.
+`Program` contains state, which in this example is `playbackLocation`.
+It keeps track of where the user has been watching the program.
 The most challenging part
 of this implementation was making sure that `playbackLocation` was correct, especially when the `minutes` arguments could have resulted in a negative `playbackLocation` or one that was beyond the runtime of the `recording` if care was not taken.

 Most behavior delegates to `recording`, which is a Flyweight entity shared by all DVR accounts that have recorded it.